MSchmoecker/HammerTime/README.md

 It is not possible to have the same pieces into different hammers with different categories.
 That means the original hammers will be empty.

+Vanilla tools (Hoe, Cultivator and Serving Tray) are excluded to not break the progression of the game.

 ## Settings
 All config options can be changed at runtime with the BepInEx Configuration Manager or similar tools.